 - Tamari: Similar to soy sauce but with far less wheat, this is perfect for those who cannot eat gluten.

 - Oyster sauce: This is not vegan or vegetarian but is sweeter and thicker than fish sauce.
 Do remember, however, that some dishes require the thin consistency that fish sauce has.

 - Vegan fish sauce: Made of soy sauce, liquid aminos, and shiitake mushrooms.

 What’s The Bottom Line?

-Because of the unlikelihood of it going bad, fish sauce is an essential for adding great flavor to healthy meals and is easy to keep fresh and in good quality.
-There are alternatives to fish sauce, but do make sure good fish sauce is passed onto someone who will use it if it’s no longer for you!
+Because of the unlikelihood of it going bad, fish sauce is essential for adding great flavor to healthy meals and is easy to keep fresh and of good quality.
+There are alternatives to fish sauce, but do make sure good fish sauce is passed on to someone who will use it if it’s no longer for you!